 I’ve been really trying not to be the strong friend.
 I’ve been being vulnerable and honest.
 I think especially as women, and women of color, we’re forced to be strong.
 When I check in on the girls and women I work with, I’m giving them permission to feel — it’s valid.
 It’s so valid right now.
 And that’s for me as well, I’m learning.
 I’m empathetic and sometimes I feel I have to not be emotional in my work.
 The gravity of what I see in the Tenderloin can be overwhelming.
 Accepting that this is reality is hard sometimes.
 So to create an environment around me that’s comfortable for [the girls and women I work with], where they feel they can be.
 If I can let myself be vulnerable, they have permission to feel, too.

-What was your biggest takeaway from Power ColLABorative that impacted your work with girls?
+What was your biggest takeaway from the professional development training that impacted your work with girls?

 How much time have we got?
 I’m going through my MBA program right now and whenever I’m talking in my groups I’m telling them — this is how we can do social-emotional learning in corporate America.
 The biggest thing for me from training was the healing environment.
 Being in training, it was like everything disappeared because I could fully be there.
 I’m always in these trainings and I’m looking forward to lunch — I wasn’t looking forward to lunch for once!
 The way that a healing centered environment was set up and facilitated was transformational for me.
 We’re having a “competition” right now to set up healing centered office spaces.
 I was so big on us redecorating our community rooms and making them welcoming, making them feel like people live there.
 It’s now become a refuge for our people, for our children.